How to find a good SaaS lawyer

 8. Cost of a SaaS lawyer

 • Finally, it’s important to consider the cost of hiring a SaaS lawyer.
 Look for a lawyer who offers transparent pricing and value for money, and who is willing to work with you to find a fee structure that works for your business.
-The legal fee structure is an important thing to consider, it will impact your cashflow.
+The legal fee structure is an important thing to consider, it will impact your cash flow.

-find a good saas lawyerWhen do I in house my legal function?Knowing when to bring your legal function in house can be a little tricky.
-The advantages of having an external legal function is that if you have a low volume of contracts external may well be cheaper.
-External may also allow you to draw on other legal minds from your provider when you face issues outside your lawyers expertise.
+Knowing when to bring your legal function in-house can be a little tricky.
+The advantage of having an external legal function is that if you have a low volume of contracts external may well be cheaper.
+External may also allow you to draw on other legal minds from your provider when you face issues outside your lawyer’s expertise.

 You can also weigh up the level of legal talent that you can get to join your team.
 Good SaaS lawyers are hard to find and the recruitment cycle can prove long and difficult.
-Sometimes it’s better to continue with a high cost external lawyer than settle for a mediocre internal talent.
+Sometimes it’s better to continue with a high-cost external lawyer than settle for a mediocre internal talent.

-Where do I find a good SaaS lawyer?Finding a SaaS lawyer can be done in a lot of ways.
-Many early stage SaaS companies go for a local law firm or a law firm that has been recommended by their network.
+Finding a SaaS lawyer can be done in a lot of ways.
+Many early-stage, SaaS companies go for a local law firm or a law firm that has been recommended by their network.
 Whatever you do you should make sure to get references for their previous work in the industry.
 If you’re looking for the first place to start we’re building our directory of SaaS lawyers here.